• Ramotion /

 Netflix, a streaming giant, operates in 190 countries around five continents.

 Launched in 1997, it was just a local library of films and television series available through distribution deals in the US.
-Its international expansion started in 2010 when the company opened its branch in Canada.
-It took the company six years to expand its sphere of influence.
-Nowadays, it has over 214 million subscribers worldwide.
+Its global expansion started in 2010 when the company opened its branch in Canada.
+It took the company six years to expand its sphere of influence and enter new markets.
+Nowadays, it has over 214 million subscribers around the world.
 So what is its secret?

 The secret lies in a well-thought-out global brand strategy developed by Gibson Biddle, VP of Product Management.
 He has introduced three simple and powerful tools for brand globalization: the unique Positioning Model, the Branding Pyramid, and Concept Summary.
-Stemming this brand strategy from his ability to delight customers in margin-enhancing ways, he was managed to turn a simple startup into a World's top international company.
+Stemming this brand strategy from his ability to delight customers in margin-enhancing ways, he was able to increase brand value and stay ahead of competitors.
+However, the company’s branding efforts were not without challenges.
+It had to navigate complexities like time zones, cultural differences, and legal issues in various countries.
+Despite these hurdles, Biddle's strategic vision turned a simple startup into one of the world's top international companies.

 5. Microsoft